This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Communicate with parents.
 Sometimes parents can provide insights that teachers can’t get from observing students in the classroom or that students are too shy to share.
-Parents can tell teachers, for instance, if a child has been struggling to read the board from her seat in the room, or if she feels intimidated by a particular student.
+Parents can tell teachers, for instance, if a child has been struggling to read the board from her seat in the room or if she feels intimidated by a particular student.

 - Practice collaborative teaching.
 Collaboration between teachers is so important in providing the best opportunities for all students, but it is not always encouraged.
 Whenever possible, general and special education teachers should collaborate on creating ways to make every classroom more inclusive for every student.

-Inclusion in the classroom—and in school in general—is important for every student at every age.
-Not being included can lead to low self-esteem, lack of confidence, lack of social engagement, and deficits in academic, emotional, and physical development deficits.
+Inclusion in the classroom—and in school in general—is essential for every student at every age.
+Not being included can lead to low self-esteem, lack of confidence, lack of social engagement, and academic, emotional, and physical development deficits.

 Exclusion is often not intentional, but to ensure that students who are too often left out get all the opportunities of other students, teachers have to be active participators in inclusion.